savagerunderscorelex/personal-portfolio/README.md

 The GIF in my welcome page is from the website Glitter Graphics.
 If you want to learn more about it, just click on it!

 # Journey
 Before I started this project, I had limited knowledge of CSS and only knew a lot of HTML (from the freecodecamp course).
 Throughout the course of me coding the portfolio, I had to research how to adjust certain properties of the elements.
 The only part of this project I had to search up a tutorial for was the Javascript, and I had adjusted it to match my project.
-Making this portfolio taught me a lot about CSS, and I managed to
+Making this portfolio taught me a lot about CSS, and I managed to figure out a lot of how the "language" worked through creating this website.